noflo/noflo.github.io/documentation/index.md

 The first thing to do with your project is to create a `package.json` file into the project root.
 This is the file that is used by NPM for finding and installing the libraries your project needs.

 A basic `package.json` file could look like the following.
-Create one using a npm:
+Create one using npm:

 ```bash
 npm init